MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-231-Railroad-Safety-Appliance-Standards/section-231.1.md

 (d) *Sill steps*—(1) *Number.* Four.

-(2) *Dimensions.* Minimum cross-sectional area1/2 by 11/2 inches, or equivalent, of wrought iron or steel.
+(2) *Dimensions.* Minimum cross-sectional area 1/2 by 11/2 inches, or equivalent, of wrought iron or steel.
 Minimum length of tread, 10, preferably 12, inches.
 Minimum clear depth, 8 inches.

 (3) *Location.* (i) One near each end of each side of car, so that there shall be not more than 18 inches from end of car to center of tread of sill step.